MickWest/sitrec/README.md

 ```

 Positions and size are specified as a fraction of the screen's width and height
 If one component (width or height) is negative, then that means it is a multiple of the other one.
 In the example above, we use a height of 0.65 of the window height, and then 0.75ths of that for the width.
 This ratio comes from the width and height of the video.

-Note in the above, mainView covers the entire screen, but it's also typical to limit it to half the screen.
+Note in the above, mainView covers the entire screen (width:1), but it's also typical to limit it to half the screen (width:0.5).

 ## EXAMPLE NEW SITCH: WestJet

+Note: This was originally a sitch specified in code, but the same format is used for the dynamically loaded files that are parsed as text.
+This was in src/sitch/SitWestJet.js (as a code module), but is now in data/sitWestJet.js (as a text file)

 ![WestJet Screenshot](readmeImages/westjet.jpg)